The object to iterate over.

 // The second method will only work with an object type

 // 1.
-Specify a custom type using `as` on the inital value:
+Specify a custom type using `as` on the initial value:

 const strToNumAccum = reduceKeys(